Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • the head constantly falls to the side or leans forward;

-• the rabbit breathes often and heavily;
+• the rabbit breathes frequently and heavily;

-• the animal becomes lethargic and weak, or, on the contrary, behaves nervously and restlessly;
+• the animal becomes lethargic and weak or, on the contrary, behaves nervously and restlessly;

 • loss of appetite or complete refusal of food;